-As already said, when computing witnesses \tool{AutoHyper} only supports automata complementation.
-Since this becomes a bottleneck for larger models, we have extended \tool{AutoHyper} to support computing counter-examples during inclusion checking\footnote{It already had support for \tool{RABIT} and \tool{forklift}, but not for collecting witnesses.
-We have added new support for \tool{ROLL}.}.
+When computing witnesses, \tool{AutoHyper} originally relied solely on automata complementation, defaulting to it whenever witnesses are requested.
+This is because mapping witnesses over bisimulation-compressed models back to the original uncompressed ones is non-trivial.
+Since complementation quickly becomes a bottleneck for larger models and more complex formulas, we extended \tool{AutoHyper} to produce SMV-level witnesses from the output of inclusion checkers \tool{RABIT}, \tool{forklift} and \tool{ROLL}, which nativaly provide automaton-level witnesses.

 \paragraph{Backtracing witnesses} Finally, we translate witness traces over reduced systems back to the original systems, and then to the SMV level.
 This is always possible, since the reduced system is a projection of the original.
 Still, bisimulation entails that witness traces may not have the same length, since one state in the reduced witness trace may correspond to multiple transitions in the original system, namely the source states in the same equivalence class (that have been compressed to the same reduced state).
 Witnesses for zero or more outermost traces -- always with the same quantifier type -- are handled similarly under composition.